jacoblinden/volvoQAIntervju/README.md

 npm run results
 ```

+Videos of the tests are saved in the /tmp/videos folder.

 ## Test
 The tests are designed is such a way that they run in parallel and on different browsers.